International Life Sciences Institute

 Maintaining distance from the tobacco industry while taking its money was comparatively easy for ILSI to do for the first years, since a large part of their early activities were genuine, and most of its scientist-members were well-intentioned.
 As a result, they were soon widely accepted around the world in government regulatory and WHO conferences and other activities.

-In 1985 the ILSI sloughed off the Nutrition Foundation's Risk Assessment Committee as a separate ILSI Risk Sciences Institute.
+In 1985 the ILSI also sloughed off what had been the Nutrition Foundation's Risk Assessment Committee.
+This became the ILSI Risk Sciences Institute.
 The aim appears to be one of raising $40 million at a time when risk characterisation had become the new fashion in anti-regulatory rhetoric, and this new Institute would help them get on this funding-bandwagon.
 They sought direct (but hidden) tobacco industry funding also.

 Carol Henry from Microbiological Associates was brought in to manage the new Institute in August of that year.
 She had been in charge of a major animal inhalation study contracted by the Council for Tobacco Research, and was seen as a risk-expert.
 This gave the new Institute a focus on the problems of tobacco smoke.